Lectionary Bible Studies and Sermons

 1. Discuss the "rebellion" in the terms of "the abomination that causes desolation", cf. Mk.13:14.

-2. Discuss the possibility that Mr. Loss is a false doctrine intruding itself into the church and thus undermining our salvation.
+2. Discuss the possibility that Mr. Loss is a heresy undermining our salvation.

 [Printer icon] Print-friendly: Sermon Notes. and Technical Notes